Refined Sugar Free

-Apples are extremely rich in important antioxidants, flavanoids and dietary fibre.
-Almonds also used in this recipe and help the cake maintain it’s moist texture, they are also an excellent source of Vitamin E, copper, magnesium, manganese, potassium, calcium, and iron.
-All of which are essential to maintaining good skin oxygenation and function.
+Our Dutch Apple Cake is a lovely fruity cake to use up all those early windfall apples.
+Apples are extremely rich in important antioxidants, flavonoids and dietary fibre, a super little fruit.
+We use almonds in this recipe to help the cake maintain it’s moist texture, they are also an excellent source of Vitamin E, copper, magnesium, manganese, potassium, calcium, and iron.
+All of which are essential to maintaining good skin oxygenation and function, skin friendly food!

 5 large apples (I use tart apples, but experiment with whatever variety you have)

 1/4 cup + 2 tbsp melted coconut oil

 2 tbsp maple syrup

 1 tsp ground cinnamon

 1 1/2 cups almond meal

 Peel, core and chop the apples into cubes, add to a medium bowl aong with currents, coconut sugar and maple syrup.
 Leave to stand for 5 minutes.